DanielSantoscoy/MMA-Live-Countdown-Website/README.md

 # MMA Live Countdown Website
- This is a website that will feature a live countdown for the main events for major MMA promotions.
+ This is a website that will feature a live countdown for the event start times for major MMA promotions.